Sinha5714/hangman-pp3/README.md

 ## Deployment

 ### Deploying the website in Heroko:
-- The website was deployed to heroko using following steps:
+- The website was deployed to Heroko using following steps:
-  - Login or create an account at Heroku
+#### Login or create an account at Heroku
+- Make an account in Heroko and login

 ![Login page](/assets/heroku/heroku_login.png)